LifnaJos/Private-Ethereum-Blockchain-setup-using-Geth/README.md

 - In each terminal, run the following command (replacing node1 with node2, node3 wherever appropriate, and giving each node a different --port and authrpc.port IDs.
 - The account address and password file for node 1, node 2, and node 3 must be provided.

-4. On the fourth Terminal, attach a Javascript console to either node to query the network properties:
+4. On the fourth Terminal, attach a Javascript console to Node 1
+* geth attach node1/geth.ipc